- 01 Can a Crashed Hard Drive Be Recovered

 The Bottom Line

-On this page, we listed some symptoms to help you define if your laptop is really dead or temporarily unbootable.
+This page lists some symptoms to help you define if your laptop is dead or temporarily unbootable.
 No matter what causes the issue, you should get data out of the dead laptop hard drive first.

 To do so, you have two ways to go: 1.
 Let EaseUS bootable data recovery software help; 2.
 Manually take the drive to a new PC and transfer the saved data.